ar20a/python-scripts/README.md

 	Alternatively, if you have npm installed, you can use:

 	npm run install-deps

 ## Usage

-### 1. Liquity Position Info
+### 1. Liquity liquidation bot

-This script fetches and displays Liquity protocol position details for a given Ethereum address.
+The bot continuously checks the Liquity protocol for the trove with the lowest collateral ratio and attempts to liquidate it if it falls below the 110% threshold.
+It's designed to run indefinitely on a PC, automatically executing liquidations when conditions are met.
+- Replace `YOUR_INFURA_PROJECT_ID` with your Infura project ID
+- Replace `YOUR_ETHEREUM_ADDRESS` with your Ethereum address

-Run the script: python liquity_position_info.py
+- Replace `YOUR_PRIVATE_KEY` with your Ethereum private key Run the script: python liquity_position_info.py

-You will be prompted to enter an Ethereum address.
-The script will then display information about the address's Trove, Stability Pool deposit, and LQTY stake.

 ### 2. DeFi Strategy Comparison